Kaligo/hanami-context-logging/README.md

 # => "Should have no context here"
 ```

+## To-dos
+- Extract Usage section in readme to examples/wiki folder, it's a bit crowded up there
+- Allow nil context_provider.
+Right now it will break if not given
+- Allow nested contexts `logger.with_context(a).with_context(b).with_context(c).info 'asd'` should print all contexts.
+Currently it only prints the C context

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.